magento/devdocs/guides/v2.3/graphql/reference/quote-add-simple-products.md

 ### Add a simple product with customizable options to a cart

-If a product has a customizable option, the option's value can be specified in the add to cart request.
+If a product has a customizable option, you can specify the option's value in the `addSimpleProductsToCart` request.

 **Request**